sivertheisholt/CharaTwitch/README.md

 ### Ollama

-This part is mostly up to the user.
+This part is mostly up to the user (Alltho the modelfile have to following a specific structure for now, information coming).
 This is where you design and run the character of your choice.
 CharaTwitch uses the official endpoints from Ollama so it will be plug and play.

 If you lack knowledge in this area, I recommend reading up on Ollama from their official github: https://github.com/ollama/ollama